Harvest summer squash young and tender. Harvest summer squash when the skin is glossy and soft enough to be easily pierced with your thumbnail.

-When to Harvest Summer Squash:
+When to Harvest Summer Squash

 - Harvest zucchini, crookneck, and yellow squash when they are 6 to 8 inches long.

-Summer squashes can grow quite large—up to 10 inches long—but it's best to pick earlier.
+- Summer squashes can grow quite large—up to 10 inches long—but it's best to pick earlier.
 Summer squash is most flavorful when harvested young and tender.

-Use a garden pruner or sharp knife to cut fruit away from the vine; leave a short stem attached to the fruit to extend the storage life.
+- Use a garden pruner or sharp knife to cut the fruit away from the vine; leave a short stem attached to the fruit to extend the storage life.
 Don’t tug or pull fruit from the vine; you could injure the plant.

-Handle summer squash gently to prevent wounds to the skin.
+- Handle summer squash gently to prevent wounds to the skin.

 Tips on how to grow summer squash at How to Grow Summer Squash.